Roger Neilson: Coaching legacy

 Neilson also discovered that if he put a defenceman in net instead of a goaltender during a penalty shot, the defenceman could rush the attacker and cut down the latter's angle of shot, greatly reducing the chances of a goal.
 In 1968, he used this information in an OHL game between Neilson's Peterborough Petes and the opposing Toronto Marlboros.
 Neilson replaced Petes goaltender Pete Kostek with defenseman Ron Stackhouse.
 Stackhouse successfully blocked Frank Hamill's penalty shot attempt by charging out as soon as Hamill crossed the blue line.
-The rules state that a team must use a goaltender in net for a penalty shot and that the goaltender cannot leave the crease until the skater has touched the puck.
+The rules now state that a team must use a goaltender in net for a penalty shot and that the goaltender cannot leave the crease until the skater has touched the puck.

 One game during a time-out, Neilson told his goaltender, "...when we pull you, just leave your goal stick lying in the crease."
 When the other team gained possession, they sent the puck the length of the ice toward the open net, only to deflect wide when it hit the goal stick lying in the crease.
 The rule was changed the next season so that a goal would be awarded in such a situation.

 Neilson also broke the rules, in a sense, when he did not like what was happening on the ice.
-As the Canucks coach during Game 2 of the 1982 Campbell Conference Final playoff series against the Chicago Blackhawks, he felt his team was unfairly penalized on several occasions during the third period.
+As the Canucks coach during game two of the 1982 Campbell Conference Final playoff series against the Chicago Blackhawks, he felt his team was unfairly penalized on several occasions during the third period.
 He took a trainer's white towel and held it on a hockey stick, as if to wave a white flag.
 Three other Canucks players did the same thing, and all were ejected from the game.
 By doing this, Neilson inadvertently started an NHL tradition.
 Canucks fans waved white towels by the thousands at the next game, a playoff tradition that continues to this day and is widely copied by other hockey teams.